Table of Contents

 - Advanced data cleaning functions: In the image given below, you will see how the tool profiles the data for inconsistencies and errors.
 So if you’re in the marketing department, you can see straight away you’ve got empty email addresses and fields with punctuations and characters that add “noise” to the data.

 - Advanced cleaning with custom regex expressions: Sometimes you’ve got complex string data such as email IDs that contain numbers and text such as [[email protected]].
-You can match these strings using advanced regex expressions built into the tool or create your library of expressions for future reference,
+You can match these strings using advanced regex expressions built into the tool or create your library of expressions for future reference.

 - Standardizing and cleaning data by splitting the data: When you have multiple data sets, such as from market, product management, or sales, you can end up with inconsistencies in standards.
 For example, someone can write the data structure as dd//mm//yyyy and someone can write it as dd/mm/yy.